arcbjorn/stuff-manager/README.md

 # Stuff-manager
-Script utility for fetching stuff and tasks from REST JSON API and creating performance reports based on in/complete tasks
+Script utility for fetching stuff and tasks from REST JSON API and creating performance reports based on in/complete tasks.

 ## Clone repository
 ```sh